 How to enable System Integrity Protection

 Most apps and their installers run smoothly with SIP turned on.
 Still, there might be situations when disabling it is the only option.
 If so, we’ve just told you what to do.
-Always keep your macOS updated and pick an anti-virus for your Mac if you haven’t got one yet.
-We are using CleanMyMac X, but there are many other good options too.
+Always keep your macOS updated and pick a malware protection app for your Mac if you haven’t got one yet.
+We are using CleanMyMac X, but there are many other good options, too.